 India is a huge country, with places of interest, spread all around.
 From the Taj Mahal in the North to the beautiful historic cities like Hampi in the south.
 From the ecotourism places like Cherrapunji and Majuli in the North East to the forests of Gir in the West.
 You will find that there are places that beckon you from every corner – so much, that you are actually spoiled for choice.

 However, doing them all in one trip is just not going to be possible.
-The distances between these places is huge and my advice to people traveling to India picks a region or a destination that is your must-visit Research attractions and cities around that destination and then, plan your itinerary.
-Trust me when I say that there is no dearth of interesting places – be it nature or heritage, in any nook and corner of India – some places were quite famous and some unexplored.
+The distances between these places are huge and my advice to people traveling to India picks a region or a destination that is your must-visit Research attractions and cities around that destination and then, plan your itinerary.
+Trust me when I say that there is no shortage of interesting places – be it nature or heritage, in any nook and corner of India – some places were quite famous and some unexplored.

 The most famous circuit –The Golden Triangle, consisting of Agra, Delhi and Jaipur, is one such example of a travel circuit with cities that can be covered in one single trip to India.